matinslh/Factera/README.md

 When you did all, now you can sure the installation by downloading and running the example data in the website: perl factera.pl -o test HCC78.bam exons.bed hg19.2bit targets.bed

-If you get almost the same output (2 fusion), you are good to go with your own data. mkdir output
+If you get almost the same output (2 fusions), you are good to go with your own data. \/ mkdir output

 You need the bam files, an output directory, exons.bed which is in inside the facter folder and your target bed file.